 Independent Statistical Standing Committee

-The Independent Statistical Standing Committee (ISSC) is intended to provide independent, unbiased evaluation and expert advice regarding all aspects of experimental design and statistics.
-Its overarching aim is to help improve the quality and reproducibility of scientific research and, as such, CHDI is making this resource available to the Huntington’s disease research community on a priority basis.
+The Independent Statistical Standing Committee (ISSC) is an external body intended to provide independent, unbiased evaluation and expert advice regarding all aspects of experimental design and statistics.
+Its overarching aim is to help improve the rigor and reproducibility of scientific research and, as such, CHDI makes this resource available to the Huntington’s disease research community on a priority basis.
 The ISSC is comprised of individuals from a diverse range of disciplines with specific expertise in research design and statistics.
-Critically, committee members are not themselves engaged in Huntington’s disease research, mitigating any potential biases.
+Importantly, committee members are not themselves engaged in Huntington’s disease research, mitigating any potential biases.

-The ISSC provides a number of services, including (but not limited to):
+The ISSC provides a number of services, including:

 There are currently seven members of the ISSC, each with a special interest in scientific rigor and study reproducibility.
 New members may be invited onto the ISSC to cover new methodologies, or affiliates consulted for specific projects.